 “There are things known and there are things unknown, and in between are the doors of perception.”

 The unknown is encountered in the midst of the known.
 It manifests within what is usual and familiar, and hides there.

 “That there were other worlds, invisible, unknown, beyond imagination even, was a revelation.”

 That summer was magical.

 Can you remember it?
 An ethereal beauty veiled the world.
 Each moment was suspended in time that dripped like dark, sweet molasses.
 You swam naked in a black lake under a golden moon, whispering secrets only the wind will ever know.
-Sparkling stardust fell gently from the sky, and like a beam of light your laughter traveled to the end of the universe and back again.
+Sparkling stardust fell from the sky, and like a beam of light your laughter traveled to the end of the universe and back again.
 Love had come like a glittering gift bestowed upon you by some benevolent god.

 Beneath the fancy wrapping, the box was empty.

 The unknown is met in the familiar, but lives in the surreal.
 You slipped through a hidden portal to a parallel universe.
 It was a Hall of Mirrors reflecting the distorted reality of a tangled mind.
 You never suspected that behind his saintly smile, your love was as mad as a hatter.